dleeftink/QuickSet/readme.md

 #### `.delete` `(uint)`
 Removes a single integer and its value from the set.
 Does **not** update the top-k window (use [`derank()`](#derank-uint) for this).
-Useful for resetting an integer's count to zero in the backing array while maintaining its last position and value in the top-k [`window`](#quickset-class).
+Useful for resetting an integer's count to zero in the backing array while maintaining its last position and value in the top-k [window](#quickset-class).

 Example: